By Gabriel Andre – Art in Tanzania internship

 Climate change adaptation and mitigation

-As a result of climate change manifestation, Tanzania will face a rise in extreme events such as droughts, floods, the increase in sea level, and dwindling water sources, as well as impacts on the agricultural sector, energy sector and health sector.
+As a result of climate change, Tanzania will face an increase in extreme events, including droughts, floods, rising sea levels, and dwindling water sources, as well as impacts on the agricultural, energy, and health sectors.
 UNDP’ss plan proposed support by promoting sustainable strategies through high-capacity building initiatives and establishing proper institutional, policy and financial frameworks in collaboration with all key stakeholders, including the private sector and at the local level, implementing small-scale climate change adaptation projects to create livelihood opportunities, particularly in the agricultural industry, as the population depends on rain-fed agriculture as a source of livelihood, income, and consumption.

 For example, promote and help the IITA (International Institute of Tropical Agriculture) in their work with farmers to get agricultural expertise.
-Debate sessions are organized to discuss essential topics such as “What crop can I grow with this irregular rainfall season?”.
-The final goal is to help those farmers to have sustainable agriculture.
+Debate sessions are organised to discuss essential topics such as “What crop can I grow with this irregular rainfall season?”.
+The ultimate goal is to help farmers achieve sustainable agriculture.

-Moreover, UNDP wants to focus mainly on implementing the COP21 Paris Agreement outcomes under the United Nations Framework on Climate Change.
-It will support the government in creating a framework for implementing INDC’SS (Intended National Determined Contribution) to reduce greenhouse gas emissions.
+Moreover, the UNDP aims to focus primarily on implementing the outcomes of the COP21 Paris Agreement within the United Nations Framework Convention on Climate Change.
+It will support the government in creating a framework for implementing INDCS (Intended Nationally Determined Contribution) to reduce greenhouse gas emissions.

 Sustainable energy

-Thanks to UNDP, sustainable energy access for all in Tanzania is moving fast.
+Thanks to the UNDP, sustainable energy access for all in Tanzania is progressing rapidly.
 An action agenda and an investment prospectus have been created to coordinate the implementation of the SE4ALL initiative.
 It brings poorer communities appropriate, reliable, and affordable energy technologies.
 This can be made possible mainly by improving the policy and regulatory framework, institutional framework, and human capacity, strengthening the M&E (Monitoring and Evaluation) framework, and generating relevant data.

 Resilience and disaster risk reduction

-Resilience is the ability of the system, community, and society to resist and accommodate hazards.
+Resilience is the ability of a system, community, or society to resist and adapt to hazards.
 Over 70% of all-natural disasters are hydro-meteorological, and significant disasters have included droughts, floods, and epidemic diseases, all of which affect humans and wildlife.

 As an example, let’ss take the “”El Niño phenomeno”” that occurred in Tanzania in 2011.
 It causes massive floods, which wash away crop farms and damage transport infrastructure, such as roads and railways.
 As well as destroying houses and making people homeless.
 It also increased diseases.
 We have seen the impact of an RCP 8.5 scenario; phenomena like” “El Niñ”‘ will occur increasingly frequently.

-As a response, UNDP proposes strengthening the institutional framework of meteorological institutions, including establishing a 24/7 Emergency centre for climatic disaster management.
+In response, the UNDP proposes strengthening the institutional framework of meteorological institutions, including the establishment of a 24/7 Emergency Centre for climatic disaster management.
 It also suggests improving weather and climate forecasting infrastructure by procuring highly sophisticated hydro-met technologies to enhance the collection of hydro-met data.

-They also want to improve data analysis, interpretation, and customization to provide relevant information to farmers, urban and rural dwellers, and aviation groups.
-Finally, developing standard operating procedures (SOPs) will improve coordination among the relevant institutions in dealing with disasters.
+They also want to improve data analysis, interpretation, and customisation to provide relevant information to farmers, urban and rural dwellers, and aviation groups.
+Ultimately, developing standard operating procedures (SOPs) will enhance coordination among pertinent institutions of responding to disasters.

-Moreover, other than the United Nations institutions, other NGOs stand out for their innovative projects and response to the global warming threat.
+Moreover, in addition to the United Nations institutions, other NGOs stand out for their innovative projects and responses to the global warming threat.
 It’s the case of Climate Action Network (CAN) International, which is very active in Tanzania.

 Climate Action Network Annual Strategy Session 2020 in Arusha

-In February 2020, we organized the Annual strategy session on Climate change in Arusha.
+In February 2020, I organised the Annual Strategy Session on Climate Change in Arusha.
 This event, which brought together several prominent climate actors, was an opportunity to discuss two major topics: “What does it mean for society/funders to build power in this climate emergency?” and “What are they doing to respond to the crisis, and what do they believe is CAN’SS’s role?”

-Through many debates and workshops, all these actors agreed on the priority areas where investment is needed in terms of funding, human energy, and collaborative strength.
+Through numerous debates and workshops, all these actors agreed on the priority areas where investment is needed, in terms of funding, human resources, and collaborative strength.
 CAN and other NGOs should focus on climate impacts and people to ensure governments urgently expose and undermine the fossil fuel industry.

-Depending on the pandemic, significant events will occur in the next five years.
+Depending on the pandemic, significant events are expected to occur in the next five years.
 These gatherings involving actors from all over the world (government, NGOs, the private and public sector industry) will be an opportunity to put these two issues on a larger scale to take urgent action for our planet.

-Water Purification & Biogas Plant (TAHUDE Foundation) is an initiative to build low-carbon and resilient communities by providing clean drinking water and energy access.
+The Water Purification & Biogas Plant (TAHUDE Foundation) is an initiative aimed at building low-carbon and resilient communities by providing access to clean drinking water and energy.

 Climate-Smart Agriculture (ACT) is a community-led action agricultural initiative that trains farmers on climate-smart agriculture techniques such